 Hulks: These Robotrons are green, blocky robots who step on the family’s heads like this is appropriate in a game readily available to children.

 Spheroids: Just a red circle.
 It zips around creating “Enforcers,” little triangles that shoot odd little plus signs at you, like a constant assault of bad news from the pregnancy test you just peed on.
-However, the Spheroids seem to have a limited amount of Enforcers they can birth.
-But Enforcers are pretty dangerous as they’re the first enemies you’ll encounter that fire back at you.
+And the Spheroids seem to have a limited amount of Enforcers they can birth.
+But Enforcers are pretty dangerous, too, as they’re the first enemies you’ll encounter that fire back at you.